18 Indoor Plant Gifts to Brighten Your Day

 These old-fashioned favorites welcome indirect bright light and infrequent watering.
 They also appreciate some humidity, so set the pot over a pebble-filled saucer of water.

 Why we love begonias: With hundreds of species and cultivars, there truly is a begonia for everyone.
 For interesting foliage, try Angel Wing begonias.
 If you prefer blossoms, tuberous begonias are the way to go.
 Any type can be transplanted outside.
+Here’s how to overwinter begonias as houseplants.

 Check out the top 10 blooming houseplants to grow indoors.